Feature Friday: 11 Tire Options For The 5th Gen 4Runner in 2021

 • Terrain: Mud Terrain

-Dry Handling: Dry handling both on pavement and dirt has been excellent so far.
+Dry Handling: Dry handling on both pavement and dirt has been excellent so far.
 The larger tire size (34-35″ size) is apparent in wanting to understeer in higher corner speeds.

-Ride Comfort: Both on-road and off these tires are very comfortable.
-I run them at 35psi and this seems to be the best pressure for comfort and mpg.
+Ride Comfort: Both on-road and off, these tires are very comfortable.
+I run them at 35 psi, and this seems to be the best pressure for comfort and mpg.

 Quiet Ride: The Trail Grapplers are super quiet on the road for an MT.
-It is a low volume hum and not the loud droning of other MTs.
+It is a low-volume hum and not the loud droning of other MTs.

 Fuel Efficiency: I noticed a small hit when moving to these MTs.
 I am not sure if it was caused by moving to a larger size or just being an MT.
-At 35psi, I am getting still able to get 15mpg (full armor, loaded drawers, RTT, Bumper/winch, and 4.56 gears).
+At 35psi, I am still able to get 15mpg (full armor, loaded drawers, RTT, Bumper/winch, and 4.56 gears).

 9. Enrique (@midnight_trd) Kumho